buraksekili/docs/docs/authorization.md

 }
 ```

 As we expected, the operation is successfully done.
-The policy server checked that `is user2 allowed to view "user1-thing"`?
-Since `user2` has a `read` policy on `"user1-thing"`, the Policy server allows this request.
+The policy server checked that `Is user2 allowed to view "user1-thing"?` Since `user2` has a `read` policy on `"user1-thing"`, the Policy server allows this request.